salabs/TestArchiver/README.md

 # Release notes
+- 2.6.0 (2022-09-15)
+  * `--max_log_message_length` option to control the length of log messages archived.
+    Defaults to 2000 chars.
+Negative values will archive log messages from the end.

 - 2.5.1 (2022-09-06)
   * JUnit parsers updated to accept results where time value is missing from a testcase
   * XUnit parsers updated to accept results where time value is missing from a testcase